All Episodes

 With only a kite, a house key, and wet hemp string, Benjamin Franklin captured lightning in a bottle.

-We're not only capturing energy from the sun and wind, we're storing it.
+Over 260 years later, with a little resourcefulness, ingenuity, and grit, we're not only capturing energy from the sun and wind, we're storing it, ensuring Americans have the energy they need whenever they need it.

-Learn more about the nation's leader in energy storage at Nextera Energy.com.
+Learn more about the nation's leader in energy storage at NextEraenergy.com.

-All right, as we roll along, Sean Hannity Show, 800 941 Sean, if you want to be a part of the program.
+All right, as we roll along Sean Hannity's show 800-941, Sean, if you want to be a part of the program, remember, you've got all of these people.

-We broke the news last week that in fact Andrew McCabe that there is now a impaneled grand jury.
+We broke the news last week that, in fact, Andrew McCabe, that there is now a impaneled grand jury.

-Now we believe it's about the lying and the leaking and other issues he's involved in, but we do know also the following, and that is Comey Yates, McCabe, Rod Rosenstein, all signed off on what we now know to be a fraudulent warrant.
+Now, we believe it's about the lying and the leaking and other issues he's involved in, but we do know also the following, and that is Comey, Yates, McCabe, Rod Rosenstein all signed off on what we now know to be a fraudulent warrant.

 The way we operate in the Department of Justice.

-We have to have admissible evidence, admissible.
+We have to have admissible evidence, incredible witnesses, prepared to prove our case in court.

 That's something that not everybody appreciates.

-And many people that I see talking about it seem not to recognize uh what a FISA application.
+And many people that I see talking about it seem not to recognize what a FISA application is.

 A FISA application is actually a warrant, just like a search warrant.

-And that's the right there.
+And that's the case.

 It's not true.

-It's not correct, to the best of anyone's knowledge, because Christopher Steele himself, Trump hater that he is, even acknowledged under oath that it was not valid.
+It's not correct to the best of anyone's knowledge because Christopher Steele himself, Trump hater that he is, even acknowledged under oath that it was not valid.

 A massive fraud was committed on these courts.